lorenzo-zappone/lorenzo-zappone/README.md

 #### Data Analyst at Analisou (Jun 2023 - Dec 2023)
 - Extracting, analyzing, and visualizing data from various sources
 - Creating interactive dashboards for strategic insights

-#### Product Strategy at Nidec Global Appliance (Aug 2022 - May 2023)
-- Supported new product Business Case development
-- Worked on 4 P's strategies: Product, Price, Place, and Promotion
-- Conducted market assessments and competitor analyses

 ### 🎓 Education